Jpe230/SonicPad-Debian/README.md

 ## ❗ Available Commands

-The prebuilt includes a CLI to control de brightness, to see its usage please run:
+The prebuilt includes a CLI to control the brightness, to see its usage please run:

 ```Bash
 sudo brightness -h